Centre Community Funds

 What are Centre Community Funds?

-Centre Community funds are resources available to tenants and tenant groups to fund projects and initiatives that respond to the Confronting Anti-Black Racism (CABR) Strategy’s eight-point plan.
-As part of its engagement with Black tenants, tenant groups, and communities, The Centre has established the Centre Community Funds to provide tenants and tenant group access to resources that address anti-Black racism and respond to the CABR Strategy.
+Centre Community Funds are resources available to tenants and tenant groups to fund projects and initiatives that respond to the Confronting Anti-Black Racism (CABR) Strategy’s eight-point plan.
+As part of its engagement with Black tenants, tenant groups, and communities, The Centre has established the Centre Community Funds to provide tenants and tenant groups access to resources that address anti-Black racism and respond to the CABR Strategy.

-Once you submit your application form, members of The Centre and Tenant Action Fund Tables will review and approve requests made by tenants and tenant groups.
+Once you submit your application form, members of The Centre and Tenant Circles will review and approve requests made by tenants and tenant groups.
 Download a copy of the CABR Strategy (PDF) to learn more about the strategy and the eight-point plan.

 A maximum of $5,000 can be allocated to the project or initiative.